mecid/mecid.github.io/_posts/2019-08-21-the-power-of-environment-in-swiftui.md

 layout: post
 ---

-Environment is one of the unique features of SwiftUI which we didn't have before in UIKit.
-Today I would like to show you all the benefits of using Environment in your apps.
-Let's start with describing the idea of Environment.
+*Environment* is one of the unique features of *SwiftUI* which we didn't have before in *UIKit*.
+Today I would like to show you all the benefits of using *Environment* in your apps.
+Let's start with describing the idea of *Environment*.
 We already discussed it previously in ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/), but I want to start with basics.

 #### Environment
-When you create and start your very first View in SwiftUI, the framework generates Environment for it.
-SwiftUI creates it automatically, and we don't need to do something.
-SwiftUI uses Environment to pass system-wide settings like ContentSizeCategory, LayoutDirection, ColorScheme, etc. Environment also contains app-specific stuff like UndoManager and NSManagedObjectContext.
-Full list of the passed values you can find in EnvironmentValues struct documentation.
-Let's take a look at an example where we access Environment values.
+When you create and start your very first View in *SwiftUI*, the framework generates *Environment* for it. *SwiftUI* creates it automatically, and we don't need to do something. *SwiftUI* uses *Environment* to pass system-wide settings like *ContentSizeCategory, LayoutDirection, ColorScheme, etc*. *Environment* also contains app-specific stuff like *UndoManager* and *NSManagedObjectContext*.
+Full list of the passed values you can find in *EnvironmentValues* struct documentation.
+Let's take a look at an example where we access *Environment* values.

 ```swift
 struct ButtonsView: View {